 Understanding Trauma and Indigenous History

-When she was taking up her master's degree, Christine interned for a First Nation community as a member of the mental health team, where she also later became formally employed.
+When she was taking up her Master of Social Work degree, Christine interned for a First Nation community as a member of the mental health team, where she also later became formally employed.
 She worked with children and families and specialized in understanding how colonialism led to intergenerational trauma in Indigenous families.

 Founding Her Own Practice

 Christine opened the doors to Life Story Counselling in January 2012 to provide mental health counselling services to the community and surrounding area.